vehemont/nvdlib/docs/source/_build/html/_sources/CVE.rst.txt

    >>> print(r.v3severity)
    HIGH

+.. autofunction:: nvdlib.cve.getCVE

-Below are is all of the accessible variables within a CVE.
-Since these are assigned as is from the response of the aPI, I recommend printing some of the values to get an idea of what they will return.
+Below is all of the accessible variables within a CVE.
+Since these are assigned as is from the response of the API, I recommend printing some of the values to get an idea of what they will return.

 .. _cve: